osisupermoses/Food-App/README.md

 * Has both Buyer and Seller functionalities (user account is for buyers, while seller/admin account is for registered stores that want to upload their items for others to buy)

-* Paystack SDK - For making payment (a test card was used)
+* Paystack SDK - For making payment (you should it try with any of their test cards)

 * Architecture used - Clean Architecture